 Choose from a range of hiking trips, navigation courses and bushcraft courses.

-We will be running the following National Navigation Award Courses over the winter:
+|Over the coming months we will be running the following National Navigation Award Courses:

-Tutor Award Course – 8 June 2019, Palacerigg Country Park, Cumbernauld.
-The National Navigation Tutor Award prepares participants to teach National Navigation Award courses. £50 per participant.
+Tutor Award Course – Mugdock Country Park, Milngavie.
+The National Navigation Tutor Award prepares participants to teach National Navigation Award courses.
 The one day course introduces participants to a different teaching techniques and exercises as part of a structured and stepped approach to teaching navigation.
 The course provides guidance on how to structure and organise navigation courses.
 It also provides lots of information on useful navigation resources.
-Holding the NNA Tutor Award is a pre-requisate to running Bronze, Silver and Gold NNA Award courses.
-The NNA Tutor Award course is run on request – please get in touch for more information.|
+Holding the NNA Tutor Award is a pre-requisate to running Bronze, Silver and Gold NNA Award courses. £75 per participant.

 |To book on to these courses click on the Booking form.|

-| 21 April 2019, £65 per participant.
+|Introduction to Bushcraft, £120 per participant.
 Want to learn some bushcraft skills like friction fire, making natural shelters, foraging for food or making natural cordage?
 Bushcraft is about thriving in wild places and developing a set of skills and knowledge help you do that; using natural resources to sustain you, feed you and keep you warm.
 Bushcraft helps you develop a much deeper understanding and appreciation of the natural environment.
 The more you learn the more satisfying it becomes.
 Typically a one day bushcraft course will cover: